SSD Diagnostic Failure/Video Storage Performance

 This alert comes with a severity level, a number between 1 and 4.
 What your next action is depends upon the severity level.

-1. A severity level of 1 or 2, without any noticeable difficulty in reviewing or offloading video, means that we are beginning to observe failed diagnostic tests.
+1. A severity level of 1 or 2, without any difficulty in reviewing video, means that we are beginning to observe failed diagnostic tests.
 The storage unit continues to function and your videos remain safe, but you should keep a close eye on the attendant and be prepared to replace it on short notice should the severity level increase.
-If there are videos that you have been meaning to offload from this attendant, you should do so without delay.
+If you do not have a spare attendant at hand, now is a good time to get one.
+If there are videos that you have been meaning to offload from this attendant, that should be done sooner rather than later.

-2. A severity level 1 or 2 accompanied by video difficulties, or level 3 or 4 with or without symptoms, means that the video storage on this attendant can no longer be trusted and that the attendant should be replaced.
+2. A severity level 1 or 2 accompanied by difficulty in reviewing video, or level 3 or 4 with or without symptoms, means that the video storage on this attendant can no longer be trusted and that the attendant should be replaced.
 Contact customer support at support@transportant.com to arrange for this.

 • Related Articles